 Lincoln UTC firmly believes that all students, regardless of whether they have SEND or not, should be given access to the same curriculum, and be offered the same opportunities and learning experience.
-This also includes all enrichment activities, including university visits, industrial visits, work placement, trips including overseas trips, and many others.
+This also includes all enrichment activities, including university visits, industrial visits, work placement, residential trips including overseas ones, and many others.

 All our students with SEND needs attend the same lessons with all other non-SEND students.
 To ensure the best support provided in lessons, the class size of Lincoln UTC is smaller than many schools, with an average class size of 24.
 The class size of our practical subjects is even smaller, with an average class size of 20 or fewer.
-With this better teacher to student ratio in lessons, this allows more opportunities for teachers' interaction, monitoring and supporting the students who have additional needs.
+With a better teacher to student ratio in lessons, this allows more opportunities for teachers' interaction, monitoring and supporting the students who have additional needs.

-In Key Stage 4, we have recognised a number of students, including some of our SEND students, who need additional support with their English and communication skills.
-They are offered the opportunity to take one fewer GCSE subject, so a total of 8 GCSEs instead of 9.
-We offer these students a bespoke package in order to develop these key fundamental skills and support them to access other curriculum areas.
+In Key Stage 4, we have recognised a number of students, including some of our SEND students, who need additional support with their English and communication skills following the NGRT test.
+We offer these students, in small groups, a bespoke package in order to develop these key fundamental skills and support them to access other curriculum areas.
+These students are withdrawn 2 single lessons a week from their two triple project lessons.
 Currently, this represents 10% of the year 10 cohort.

-Lincoln UTC is committed to providing personalised SEND provision and support to our SEND learners, so they are not being disadvantaged compared to students who do not have SEND.
+Lincoln UTC is committed to offering personalised SEND provision and support to our SEND learners, so they are not being disadvantaged compared to students who do not have SEND needs.